Palm Beach Lea

 DOLL'S NAME: Raquelle

 I'm pretty sure that this one is a one-off; after the Dreamhouse line ended I never saw it again.
 I can understand why since it's pretty character-specific, but I still think it's a shame to only use it once or twice.
-Dolls with lopsided smiles are not particularly common inside or outside the Barbie world; Raquelle and her Dreamhouse compadre Teresa both had cockeyed grins, and My Twinn had a couple of heads, but that's it!
+Dolls with lopsided smiles are not particularly common inside or outside the Barbie world; Raquelle and her Dreamhouse compadre Teresa both had cockeyed grins, but that's it!
 I love the goofy snarkiness of this face, by the way.
 It's perfect for Raquelle's role as the show's "antagonist," of sorts.

 DOLL PICTURED: Cool Times Midge